matt-byg/lumenarc/CART_PERSISTENCE_INSTALLATION.md

 ## 🎯 What This Provides

 - ✅ **Cart quantity changes persist** when navigating away from cart page
+- ✅ **Location field changes persist** when navigating away from cart page
 - ✅ **Real-time header cart count updates**
 - ✅ **Works with both direct input changes and plus/minus buttons**
 - ✅ **Comprehensive debugging** for troubleshooting